Trust Management Software: What Private Trustees Actually Need

-The Software Gap That Most Trustees Fall Into
+The Trust Administration Software Gap That Most Trustees Fall Into

-If you search for "trust administration software," most of what you'll find is built for institutions: trust companies, banks, family office services firms, and large law practices.
+If you search for "trust fund management software," most of what you'll find is built for institutions: trust companies, banks, family office services firms, and large law practices.
 These platforms are powerful, expensive, and designed for professional trust administrators managing complex portfolios at scale.
+For a deeper look at what trust management software actually does, see our companion article on trust software and what trustees need.

 Then there's the other end of the spectrum: a spreadsheet and a folder of Word documents.